irekniedzialkowski/Class/README.md

 # Class
-This repository is for Classes written in C++
+This repository is for Classes written in C++, in some of the codes there are used libraries that only work in windows.